We study how genes control life processes in homeostasis and organismic responses to extreme physical chemical conditions.

 We use 1) genetically tractable C. elegans mutants isolated from large-scale screens with abnormal behavioral and extremophile-like phenotypes and 2) Mangrove Killifish, the only known self-fertilizing vertebrate with genetics similar to that of C. elegans and known extreme physiological phenotypes, as discovery tools.
-We also culture mammalian neural stem cells ex vivo from hibernating ground squirrels to unravel cellular intrinsic mechanisms of hypoxia/hypothermia.
+We also culture mammalian neural stem cells ex vivo from hibernating ground squirrels to understand cellular intrinsic tolerance of hypoxia/hypothermia.
 Genes identified from such model systems encode proteins of unprecedented properties that define novel mechanisms underlying cytoprotection, cellular organelle dynamics and organismic homeostasis in physiology and behaviors.